snehaheda/payments-library/REST-API-Docs/index.md

 Note that all the entities are created using the factory methods.
 You need to set all the required properties and after they are set, you can call action methods on them.
 For example `c.registerCustomer()` or `t.capture()`.

+Also note that `bt_stripe.P360_API_v1.commitWork()` is happening as the very last action.

+It is very important to catch the error.
+If some error happens (for example, a payment method can't be registered for some reason), the API is throwing a `bt_stripe.P360_API_v1.P360_Exception`.
+Catching the error you can decide about the further flow of your business logic.

 ```
 		try {